IAmThermite/Battleships/README.md

   * Get stakeholder feedback

   * BattleshipsGamePanel.java
-   * Finish networking
-   * Get the opponents name over network
-   * Get the location of the opponents ships over network
-   * Make the game logic
+   * Finish the game logic
+     * Couter for number of ships destroyed then send a messaged to opponent

+  * Tidy up code